wikimedia/phoenix/docs/artifact.md

 *CQRS*: The current structure inside of MediaWiki is left alone.
 When changes happen in MW, the new system reacts by getting the necessary information and translating it into the canonical data model.
 Also, if the system is used > 90% of the time for reads, can editing be a seperate part of the system?

 LINK

+### In the PoV, we ...
+TODO: Decoupling the payload (justify the content platform design specifically)
+TODO: How the implementation choices mirror these patterns.

+## Collections of knowledge and information

 Our goal wasn't to build a rock-solid deployable prototype.
 A production-ready design for requires significantly more infrastructure discussion.
 Our goal was to focus on the knowledge.
 Because at the moment, it is a gigantic, tangled, monolithically-orchestrated bundle of Wikitext.
 Which, it's safe to say, is not going to feed the multitudes of new product experiences.

-As we attempt to structure the knowledge and information for a modern platform, What are the biggest challenges we face?
-Are they worth the effort they'll require?

-## The Experiment
 During our two years of architectural explorations, a single blocker arises again and again.
 At the heart of our ecosystem, the knowledge we want to share with the world is a mountain of Wikitext.
 Like a body without a skeleton, it has no predictable shape, until MediaWiki pieces bones together to form a Wikipedia web page.

 The knowledge is bounded by the context of a Wiki web page (for example, the Philadelphia page).
 Some of the knowledge is pages within pages related according to a unique logic.
 Instructions for displaying the knowledge on a Wikipedia page are inextricably mixed into the knowledge we hope to share beyond Wikimedia.